-Abels was awarded a Royal Warrant, by appointment to HM the Queen for removal and storage services, in January 1989.
-It has since retained this ever since.
+Abels was awarded a Royal Warrant, by appointment to HM the Queen for removal and storage services, in December 1988.
+It has since retained this ever since

 This award highlights the outstanding quality of service which is provided by Abels.